Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experiment results

 \section{Experiment results}

 In this section, we present the quantitative and qualitative results on the SpaceNet 7 and WUSU datasets, and the ablation study results.
 It should be noted that all accuracy values are reported on the respective test sets and correspond to the mean values obtained from five models.
 These were trained with different seeds using the best hyper-parameters determined with a grid search (see Section \ref{subsec:implementation_details}).
-On the other hand, the median model is used for the qualitative results.
+On the other hand, the median model is used for the qualitative results, which are only shown for competitive methods selected based on the quantitative results.